odvios/website/README.md

-This is the code for my personal website, which is built using React.js and TypeScript: <URL>
+This is the code for my personal website, which is built using React.js and TypeScript: http://abeermahmed.com/